 My Grandfather was a Coal Miner

-My grandfather was a coal miner.
-He was also an American immigrant from southern Italy.
-He served in the US Army and proudly participated in our in democracy.
-My mother remembers him putting on his best suit and walking for miles to cast his vote on election day.
+My grandfather, “Sam”, immigrated to America from southern Italy in the early 1900s.
+He served in the US Army during the first world war.
+My mom remembers him putting on his best suit and walking for miles to cast his vote on election day.
 He loved his adopted homeland.

 Because he was pursuing a better life, my grandfather spoke out for better working conditions in the coal mine.
-As you can imagine, without modern day regulations, laboring in a mine in the early-to-mid 20th century wasn’t a fun or healthy way to earn a living.
+He helped build a coal miner’s union.
+Without modern regulations, laboring in a coal mine in the early-to-mid 20th century wasn’t a fun or healthy way to earn a living.

-Because he was an American dreamer, my grandfather knew that the ticket to a better life was to work hard and focus his children on education.
-He sacrificed himself so that his children could get educated and cash that ticket in.
+Being an American dreamer, my grandfather knew that the ticket to a better life was to work hard and focus his children on education.
+He sacrificed himself, so that his kids could get educated and make his dream their reality.